-National and regional developers, property owners, and investors turn to Lerch Early, the region’s largest land use and zoning practice serving Maryland and DC, to help plan and develop successful projects in Montgomery and Prince George’s Counties, as well as surrounding jurisdictions.
+National and regional developers, property owners, and investors choose Lerch Early, the region’s largest land use and zoning practice serving Maryland and DC, for counsel on planning and developing successful projects in Montgomery and Prince George’s Counties and surrounding jurisdictions.
 We help clients obtain approvals by using strategic thinking and creating consensus among key stakeholders.

 Leading legal directory Chambers USA notes Lerch Early has a “market-leading presence in zoning and land use work.”
 Clients describe our land use attorneys as “Beyond expectations!
 They have creativity and collaborative elements that provide for the best possible outcome.”
 We work closely with government staff and officials as well as community leaders to achieve these results.

 Our attorneys are advisors with an entrepreneurial spirit, focused on identifying the best path to completion and taking care of the milestones and minutiae along the way.
 We know how to keep projects moving in a timely manner through the complex labyrinth of the planning, entitlements, permitting, and construction process.
 Our clients include an array of developers, institutions, and national retailers like EYA, Federal Realty Investment Trust, The JBG Cos., Lerner Enterprises, Trammell Crow, MedImmune, United Therapeutics, Washington Adventist Hospital, Home Depot, Starbucks, and TD Bank, to name a few.

 We represent our clients before local, state, regional and federal administrative agencies in a broad range of issues involving land development, procurement and purchasing matters, zoning and other related administrative land use reviews, eminent domain and condemnation, regulatory takings, environmental compliance, historic preservation, and building codes.